Exploring the Intriguing World of Six Groups of Five: Combinations, Permutations, and Applications

 This implies that once an element is chosen for a group, it cannot be chosen again for any other group.
 This is the most common and realistic interpretation of "six groups of five."

 Let's assume we have 30 distinct elements.
 The number of ways to choose five elements for the first group is ³⁰C₅.
-After choosing the first group, we have 25 elements remaining.
+So after choosing the first group, we have 25 elements remaining.
 The number of ways to choose five elements for the second group is ²⁵C₅.
 We continue this process until the sixth group.

 The total number of ways to form six groups of five is: